tartley/flyinghigh-opengl-from-python/deck/presentation.rst

 I'm assuming we're starting with a simple, vanilla OpenGL application, that
 will:

-* open a window
+* Open a window
-* provide an OpenGL context
+* Provide an OpenGL context
-* set an appropriate 3D projection matrix
+* Set an appropriate 3D projection matrix
-* call our 'World.update()' every frame
+* Set a modelview matrix, possibly be using a 'Camera' class, which maintains it's own position in space, and a 'lookat' point, towards which it faces
-* call our 'Render.draw(world)' after that
+* Draw all objects in the world by iterating through them, modifying the modelview matrix to repreent their position, and then calling DrawElements or some similar OpenGL function on the object's arrays.

 I'm using pyglet for this, but this would work equally well from pygame, or simply with PyOpenGL along with some utility library to create the window and